 - The Majority of Executive Compensation is Tied to Performance and the Creation of Stockholder Value.
 The compensation committee structures our executive compensation packages so that the majority of executive compensation is tied to performance-based metrics, with a smaller portion being paid in base salary.
-For 2019, the percentage of targeted pay tied to performance, which includes annual performance-based cash awards and long-term equity incentives, for our CEO was 54.5%.
-In 2018, in addition to his regular equity grant, Mr.Rosica was awarded an additional equity grant of \$2,000,000 as a new CEO incentive to more closely align our CEO with our stockholders.
-This grant was intended to be in lieu of an equity grant for 2019 and Mr. Rosica was not granted any long-term incentive equity in 2019, thereby reducing his percentage of targeted pay directly tied to 2019 performance for the year.
-For 2019, the percentage of targeted pay tied to performance, again including annual performance-based cash awards and long-term equity incentives, for our our NEOs other than our CEO was 81.1% for our CFO, 74.2% for our Chief Legal and Administrative Officer, 72.9% for our Chief Product Officer, and 72.5% for our Chief Revenue Officer. - Long Term Incentives.
-Our practice is to provide a significant portion of our executive compensation in the form of equity-based awards, which align executives' interest with the creation of stockholder value.
-Excluding our CEO who did not receive an equity-based award in 2019 as a result of the new CEO incentive grant received in 2018 as described above, in 2019 our NEOs received, on average, 53% of their total direct compensation (base salary, annual cash incentive compensation and grant date fair value of equity-based awards) in the form of equity-based awards. - Annual Executive Bonus Plan Structure Aligned with Creation of Stockholder Value. - Our 2019 Annual Executive Bonus Plan (the "2019 Executive Bonus Plan") used the financial metrics of Revenue, Free Cash Flow and Adjusted EBITDA.
-Free Cash Flow and Adjusted EBITDA are defined under "Annual Performance-Based Cash Awards." - The pre-determined, objective plan metrics were chosen in consideration of input received during our stockholder outreach and because the compensation committee believed these metrics reflected management performance. - The 2019 Executive Bonus Plan used multiple metrics which our compensation committee believes provided a comprehensive assessment of our executives' success in driving long-term stockholder value creation, particularly during a time when EBITDA growth was challenged by the run-off from the amortization of non-cash deferred Revenue from pre2011 transactions, and while the company was intensely focused on the generation of Revenue and Free Cash Flow. - Metrics and the related target levels are generally established in the first quarter of each year based on our annual operating plan and what the board believes is a challenging level of performance that the company could achieve if the operational strategies are successfully executed. - We believe that the 2019 Executive Bonus Plan provided an effective means to align compensation with achievement relative to our performance goals.
-As discussed in more detail below, based on our 2019 performance, as measured by the three performance metrics used in the 2019 Executive Bonus Plan and certain adjustments discussed in detail below, the compensation committee awarded annual cash bonuses to our NEOs at a level equal to 20.6% of target.
-This below-target payout percentage reflected our 2019 performance and is in line with previous trends, evidencing the rigorous targets our compensation committee has historically set and continues to set. - Vesting of Performance-Based Equity in 2019.
+For 2020, the percentage of targeted pay tied to performance, which includes annual performance-based cash awards and long-term equity incentives, was 83.0% for our CEO, 76.9% for our CFO, 74.8% for our Chief Revenue Officer, 71.4% for our General Manager of Audio & Music Solutions, and 56.5% for our General Manager of Video, Post & Storage Solutions.
+The percentage of targeted pay tied to performance in 2020 for our Former CLO was 73.6%. - Long Term Incentives.
+Our practice is to provide a significant portion of our executive compensation in the form of equity-based awards, which, we believe, aligns our executives' interest with the creation of stockholder value.
+In 2020, our CEO received 62.7%, and our NEOs other than the CEO (the "other NEOs") received, on average, 53.3%, of their total direct compensation (base salary, annual cash incentive compensation and grant date fair value of equity-based awards) in the form of equity-based awards, respectively. - Annual Executive Bonus Plan Structure Aligned with Creation of Stockholder Value. - Our 2020 Annual Executive Bonus Plan (the "2020 Executive Bonus Plan") used the financial metrics of Strategic Revenue, Free Cash Flow and Adjusted EBITDA.
+These financial metrics are defined under "Annual Performance-Based Cash Awards." - The 2020 Executive Bonus Plan used these predetermined, objective financial metrics because our compensation committee believes they provide a comprehensive assessment of our executives' success in driving long-term stockholder value creation, particularly during a time when the company was intensely focused on the generation of high-quality Strategic Revenue and Free Cash Flow. - Metrics and the related target levels were established in the first quarter of 2020 based on our annual operating plan and what the board believed was a challenging level of performance that the company could achieve if the operational strategies were successfully executed. - We believe that the 2020 Executive Bonus Plan provided an effective means to align compensation with achievement relative to our performance goals.
+As discussed in more detail below, based on our 2020 performance, as measured by the three performance metrics used in the 2020 Executive Bonus Plan, the compensation committee awarded annual cash bonuses to our NEOs, other than our Former CLO, at a level equal to 82.7% of target.
+This significant year-over-year improvement in bonus payout reflects the company's sustained financial and operative performance through 2020, especially in light of the impact of the COVID-19 pandemic.
+It evidences the rigorous targets our compensation committee has historically set and continues to set.